What is a Log File?

 Sumo Logic Aggregates and Analyzes Log Files from the Cloud

 Sumo Logic is the industry-leading cloud-native platform that makes it easy for IT organizations to aggregate and analyze every log file generated within private, public or hybrid cloud environments.
 With Sumo Logic's log file analysis capabilities, your IT organization can identify new business risks and opportunities while responding efficiently to security threats and operational issues before they negatively impact users.
+You can start monitoring and analyzing log files with Sumo Logic for free here.

 Complete visibility for DevSecOps